Ctenotus leae

 Ctenotus leae, also known commonly as the Centralian coppertail, Lea's ctenotus, and the orange-tailed finesnout skink, is a species of lizard in the subfamily Sphenomorphinae of the family Scincidae.
 The species is endemic to Australia.

 Etymology

 The specific name, leae, is in honor of the Rev. T.E.
 Lea who sent the holotype to Boulenger.

 Description

 C. leae may attain a snout-to-vent length (SVL) of 6 cm.

 Geographic range

-C. leae is found in the Australian states of Queensland, South Australia, and Western Australia, and in the Australian internal territory of Northern Territory.
+C. leae is found in the Australian states of Queensland, South Australia, and Western Australia, and the Australian internal territory of the Northern Territory.

 Habitat

 The preferred natural habitats of C. leae are grassland and desert.